Check out our selection of Cash Money Records titles on Amoeba.com!

 Last and, to be fair, least; Baby (as B-32) released I Need a Bag of Dope.
 It's honestly not a bad album.
 In fact, it's better than the rap efforts of most label heads.
 But Baby would go on (in my opinion) to find a distinct and superior voice in Big Tymers and in his later solo career.
 Here, Baby only raps/toasts/talks on four songs (which sound like Pimp Daddy had a hand in them) but Mannie Fresh's three instrumentals, occasionally reflecting his experience with Steve Hurley, make it well worth tracking down.

 9th Ward star Edgar "Pimp Daddy" Givens released his debut, Still Pimpin' in 1994.
 Explaining Pimp Daddy's genius isn't an easy task.
 You have to listen to this album to get it and even then, maybe you won't.
 At the time, Pimp Daddy was dating Cash Money's Ms. Tee but another rapper, ex-Mobo/then-current Tombstone (and Mannie Fresh-produced) "queen of bounce" Cheeky Blakk claimed to have mothered his child.
-Not long after, he was shot in the face and killed while sleeping on the couch in the Florida projects.
+Not long after, he was shot in the face and killed in the Florida projects after an argument.

 U.N.L.V.'s second album, Straight Out Tha Gutta (1994-Cash Money Records) benefitted from cleaner production and was an even bigger success, selling 60,000 on the strength of jams like "Pussy C'mon Too Me!!" and "Bad Ass Yella Boy."
 On the other hand, "Bangin With My 'Pump'" is well disturbing.